hapax/hapax.github.io/assets/qgrav.md

    Planck length.
 The most promising candidate is [*string theory*](https://en.wikipedia.org/wiki/String_theory), which makes the remarkable prediction that spacetime is build out of tiny, vibrating strings.
 If they have a length $\ell_s \gtrsim
-   \ell_P$, our microscopes will see them before we start poking black holes in spacetime.
+   \ell_P$, our microscopes will see them before we start making black holes.
    In this case, spacetime *emerges* from some very different looking theory, revealed at high energies, a phenomenon we call *emergent spacetime*.